Tuesday, March 3, 2026

 I re-used the wiring from the OEM amplifier to feed the new AMP - here are the colors on both sides of the connectors

-I then snipped the ends, and wire the +/- wires into some RCA connectors
+I then snipped the ends, and wired the +/- wires into some RCA connectors

 Overall, very happy with the sound.
 I turned up the sensitivity (gain) and dialed in the cutoff around 80-85Hz and it sounds amazing!
 Much different bass from the OEM setup.
 Highly recommended!!